 River Bluff Brewing: On my last trip, I really enjoyed visiting River Bluff Brewing at 1224 Frederick Ave.
 This is a new microbrewery that makes a number of lagers, ales, IPAs, porters, stouts, blondes, wheat and ryes onsite.
 I enjoyed tasting the Dirty Chai, a chai tea infused porter along with the Union Lager.
 They have a fun tasting room, with historic architectural details, including several from a building that was owned by my father.

-Just down the street in a beautifully restored building are a new gift shop, restaurant and market.
-Cafe Belle Epoque at 1141 Frederick Ave. is a casual spot open for brunch, lunch and dinner.
+Just down the street in a beautifully restored building is a lovely gift shop and restaurant.
+Cafe Belle Epoque at 1141 Frederick Ave. an attrractive cafe open for brunch, lunch and dinner.
 It features a seasonal menu of soups, salads, sandwiches and entrees plus craft beer and wines.
-The Bee & Thistle is a lovely gift shop next door at 1137 Frederick Ave.
-They feature a beautiful collection of home accessories, gifts, textiles, clothing and jewelry.
-Recently opened in between the two is Provisons Wine Market & Deli.
-They sell wines, specialty food items.
+It is under new ownership and has an expanded dinner menu with extended hours.
+I stopped in for a latte on my last visit and enjoyed meeting the new owner.

 Albrecht- Kemper Museum of Art: Located in a stunning mansion at 2818 Frederick Ave., this small museum features temporary exhibitions in addition to a small permanent collection consisting of 18th, 19th and 20th-century American art.
 Here you can see works by George Bellows, William Glackens, Edward Hopper, Wayne Thiebaud, Mary Cassat, Thomas Hart Benton, William Merritt Chase.
 George Innis and Edward Curtis.
 There are also educational programs. art classes, gallery talks along with film and performance events.